What is the Canada Divorce Act?

 In Canada, most divorces are based on a year of separation which doesn’t mean living in different houses.
-You can be legal separated and still living in the same home, which often happens due to parenting or financial reasons.
+You can be legally separated and still living in the same home, which often happens due to parenting or financial reasons.

 The Divorce Process in Calgary

 Filing a Claim for Divorce

 Your divorce process begins when one party files a Statement of Claim for Divorce.
 If you are filing for divorce in Alberta, at least one party must be a resident of Alberta.
 If neither party resides in Alberta, you will need to file for divorce in the jurisdiction where you or your spouse live.
-When the Statement of Claim is filed, you can also file for a division of matrimonial property, propose custody and parenting for any children of the marraige, and/or child support or spousal support.
+When the Statement of Claim is filed, you can also file for a division of matrimonial property, propose custody and parenting for any children of the marriage, and/or child support or spousal support.
 The filed claim is then served on the other spouse.

 Receiving a Claim for Divorce

 When the responding spouse receives the State of Claim for Divorce they may file a demand of notice if they agree with the claim.
 If they do not agree with the claim they may file a Statement of Defence.
 Alternately, the served partner can file a Counterclaim which introduces a separate proposal with respect to property, support or parenting, which would then be served on the other spouse.

 Filing for a Certificate of Divorce in Calgary